 - CBC (Complete Blood Count): Tests your pet’s red and white blood cells and platelets.
 This test can indicate anemia, infections, autoimmune disease, and some cancers.

 - FELV/FIV: Two infectious diseases in cats that they get from their mother or from fluid contact with other cats.
 These diseases are curable, but they are manageable.

 - Heartworm: A few drops of blood and we can test your dog and get results in 5 minutes.
 (Learn more on our Heartworm Prevention page.)

 - Leptospirosis: We do have a quick test to screen for Lepto where we can get results in 5 minutes.
 This is just a screening test, and sometimes more extensive testing is needed.

 - Stool Test for Parasites: This test can help identify Roundworms, Hookworms, Whipworms, and Coccidia.

 - Urinalysis: Soon we will have the ability to do in house Progesterone testing.

 Ultrasound: We have access to board-certified radiologists who will come see your pet at our hospital.
 They are the same radiologists that read our x-rays.
-I have worked with them for several years so have a working relationship with them to help figure out your pet’s needs.
+We are proud to work with Dr. Kunze and Dr. Lo for our mobile ultrasounds.
+I have worked with them for several years so I have a working relationship with them to help figure out your pet’s needs.
+You can learn more about them by visiting their website.
 We also offer the following tests: doppler blood pressure, tonometry (glaucoma) screening, in-house coagulation tests (necessary for rattlesnake bites, toxin, and other emergencies), EKGs and cytology.

 We are also set up to do blood transfusions for certain situations.